mlflow/mlflow/docs/source/llms/deployments/index.rst

 Remember, the provider you specify must be one that the MLflow AI Gateway supports.
 If the provider is not supported, the Gateway will return an error when trying to route requests to that provider.

-.. _routes:
+.. _deployments-routes:

 Routes
 ------

 `Routes` are central to how the MLflow AI Gateway functions.
-Each route acts as a proxy endpoint for the user, forwarding requests to the underlying :ref:`gateway_models` and :ref:`providers` specified in the configuration file.
+Each route acts as a proxy endpoint for the user, forwarding requests to the underlying :ref:`deployments_models` and :ref:`providers` specified in the configuration file.

 A route in the MLflow AI Gateway consists of the following fields: